 Hi!
 I’m Alicia Johns, and I have a BS in Mathematics from Hollins University.
 I spent a year after completing college working at the National Institute of Child Health and Human Development (NICHD).
 Although I am interested in women’s health, I really enjoy that biostatistics allows you to be flexible and research a range of topics.
 In my free time (which does not occur often), I enjoy playing soccer and kickball, reading outside when there is nice weather, and crafting.

 Hello!
 I’m Anny Joseph.
 Many moons ago I completed an undergraduate and graduate degree in Mathematics at Stephen F. Austin State University followed by further graduate work in Operations Research Methods at Southern Methodist University.
 I went on to work as a Mathematics Instructor at various community colleges in Arizona before deciding to enroll at VCU.
-Currently, I am a Research Assistant for the Division of Epidemiology in the Department of Family Medicine and Population Health.
+I am now a Research Assistant for the Division of Epidemiology in the Department of Family Medicine and Population Health.
 There, most of my research is focused on maternal and child outcomes and youth violence; however, my own dissertation work is concentrated on spatial statistics.

 |Haviland, Miranda S.